dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 All this meant I could leave all the other methods fail (as they were not expected to be called) which saved me from having to write too much code and reduced the chance of errors in my tests.
 But it still led to an explosion of test classes in my test projects.

 Of course all these problems can be solved with the ‘proper’ tooling.
-For instance, cross-cutting concerns can be added by using compile-time code weaving (using [PostSharp](https://www.postsharp.net/) for instance), or by configuring your DI container using convention based registration, mixed with interception (interception uses dynamic proxy generation and lightweight code generation).
+For instance, cross-cutting concerns can be added by using compile-time code weaving (using [PostSharp](https://www.postsharp.net/) for instance), or by configuring your DI Container using convention-based registrations, mixed with interception (interception uses dynamic proxy generation and lightweight code generation).
 The testing problems can be resolved by using Mocking frameworks (which also generate proxy classes that act like the original class).

 These solutions work, but they usually only make things more complicated and in reality they are patches to hide problems with the initial design.
-When we validate the design against the five SOLID principles, we can see where the problem lies.
+When we validate the design against the five SOLID principles, you can see where the problem lies.
 The design violates three of the five SOLID principles:

-* The [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) is violated, because the methods in each class are not highly cohesive.
+* The [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) is violated, because the methods in each class are not *highly cohesive*.
 The only thing that relates those methods is the fact that they belong to the same concept or entity.
 * The design violates the [Open/Closed Principle](https://en.wikipedia.org/wiki/Open/closed_principle), because almost every time a query is added to the system, an existing interface and its implementations need to be changed.
 Every interface has at least two implementations: one real implementation and one test implementation.
 * The [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) is violated, because the interfaces are wide (have many methods) and consumers of those interfaces are forced to depend on methods that they don’t use.

-So let us not treat the symptoms; let’s address the cause.
+So let's not treat the symptoms; let’s address the cause.

 ## A better design

-Instead of having a separate interface per group of queries, we can define a single interface for all the queries in the system, just as we saw with the ICommandHandler<TCommand> interface in my previous article.
-We define the following two interfaces:
+Instead of having a separate interface per group of queries, you can define a single interface for all the queries in the system, just as you saw with the `ICommandHandler<TCommand>` interface in my previous article.
+You define the following two interfaces:

 {{< highlight csharp >}}
 public interface IQuery<TResult> { }